Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] A von tam šel.
 Domovník ještě spal, když ho ten pán vzbudil a povídal mu přátelsky: ,Moje úcta, pane Málek, dobré jitro přeji.
 Tady prosím lahvička, račte se vymočit a dostanu šest korun.’
 Ale to bylo boží dopuštění potom, jak ten domovník vyskočil v kaťatech z postele, jak toho pána chyt za krk, jak s ním praštil vo almaru, až ho do ní zafasoval!

-Ferdinand I. is mentioned when Leutnant Dub gets introduced to the reader.
+is mentioned when Leutnant Dub is introduced to the reader.

 Background

-Ferdinand I. was the predecessor of Kaiser Franz Joseph I. on the Austrian throne, king of Hungary and the last crowned king of Bohemia.
-He was unofficially called Ferdinand der Gütige (Ferdinand the Good/Benign), however, after his abdication during the revolutions of 1848, this was often reversed to Gütinand der Fertige (Goodinand the Finished).
+was the predecessor of Emperor Franz Joseph I on the Austrian throne, king of Hungary and the last crowned king of Bohemia.
+He was unofficially called Ferdinand der Gütige (Ferdinand the Good/Benign); however, after his abdication during the revolutions of 1848, this was often reversed to Gütinand der Fertige (Goodinand the Finished).
 He ruled from 1835 to 1848 and then lived on Hradčany from his abdication until his death.

 Quote(s) from the novel